 Question 8.
-Does the company have a clear commitment to ending long-distance live transport for all species?
-Rationale When being transported, animals can experience hunger, thirst, discompain, frustration, fear and distress, as well as physical welfare problems including injury, disease, and, in the worst cases, death.
-For these reason transport of live animals should be minimised wherever possible and jour should be kept as short as possible; less than 4 hours for poultry and rabk and less than 8 hours for other species.
-Unweaned animals, heavily preg animals and animals unfit for transport should not be transported.
-Transport of animals exceeding these limits, including loading and unloading, has been shown to decrease welfare significantly.
-In the case of farmed fish handling practices and water quality conditions, particularly oxygenatic can have a significant impact on welfare. ns, meys pits, Inant port Scoring Not addressed.
+Does the company have a clear commitment to ending long-distance litransport for all species? ive Rationale When being transported, animals can experience hunger, thirst, discompain, frustration, fear and distress, as well as physical welfare problems including injury, disease, and, in the worst cases, death.
+For these reason transport of live animals should be minimised wherever possible and jour should be kept as short as possible; less than 4 hours for poultry and rabband less than 8 hours for other species.
+Unweaned animals, heavily preganimals and animals unfit for transport should not be transported.
+Transport animals exceeding these limits, including loading and unloading, has been shown to decrease welfare significantly.
+In the case of farmed fish handling practices and water quality conditions, particularly oxygenatic can have a significant impact on welfare. ns, neys pits, nant port Scoring Not addressed.
 0 Limited to certain species, products or geographies.
 2.5 Universal across all relevant species, products and geographies.
-5 (Max Score 5) Explanatory Notes This question may be scored even if marks have not been awarded for Question 2.
+5 (Max Score 5) Notes Question 2.
 Points may be awarded for policies issued by company subsidiaries.
 Simply stating compliance with legislation is not treated as a proxy for having a clear position on the issues in question.
-The reasons are (a) legislation, even in the EU, does not cover all relevant issues, (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation is absent.
-Companies that state that they comply with legislation but do not have a formal policy are, therefore, awarded zero points.
-Similarly, simply stating compliance with a farm assurance standard that specifies any of these issues is not treated as a proxy for having a clearly stated position, unless the commitment to the issue in question is made explicit (e.g. compliance with the standard is presented as a way of delivering on its commitment).
-The question acknowledges that policies can vary from market to market and across product ranges.
-Companies are given credit if they clearly specify the limits to the application of their policies.
-To qualify for partial points on product scope, policies need to apply to a significant proportion of a company's supply chain, such as a substantial business division (e.g. a restaurant brand or manufacturing division) or own-brand products (in the case of retailers and wholesalers).
+The reasons are (a) legislation, even in the EU, does not cover all relevant issues, (b) a commitment to compliance with legislation does not provide guarar on performance in countries where such legislation is absent.
+Compositive that state that they comply with legislation but do not have a formal policy are, therefore, awarded zero points.
+Similarly, simply stating compliance with a farm assurance standard is specifies any of these issues is not treated as a proxy for having a clestated position, unless the commitment to the issue in question is made explicit (e.g. compliance with the standard is presented as a way of delivering on its commitment).
+The question acknowledges that policies can vary from market to mand across product ranges.
+Companies are given credit if they clear specify the limits to the application of their policies.
+To qualify for partial points on product scope, policies need to apply significant proportion of a company's supply chain, such as a substate business division (e.g. a restaurant brand or manufacturing division) own-brand products (in the case of retailers and wholesalers).
 Policies which apply to limited product ranges are not awarded points.
 In some cases, companies use terms such as 'all animals' or 'all products'.
-For the purposes of this assessment, we take this to mean that the policy has universal application (with respect to animals and we ask companies to clarify the scope in order to keep receiving these points in future Benchmarks. • For companies involved in or using the products from finfish aquaculture, we do not assume that the corporate farm animal welfare policy also applies to finfish (i.e. the policy has universal application) unless the company states otherwise, or has a separate policy that applies to finfish.
+For the purposes of this assessment, we take this to mean the policy has universal application (with respect to animals and products respectively) and companies receive 5 points.
+When uncles antees anies I Ithat arly de arket rly Ito a ntial or es we ask companies to clarify the scope in order to kee points in future Benchmarks. ep receiving these For companies involved in or using the products from we do not assume that the corporate farm animal we applies to finfish (i.e. the policy has universal applicat elfare policy also company states otherwise, or has a separate policy that applies to finfish.

 If it is unclear whether finfish are included, only partial points are awarded.